If you’re looking for a list of the best National Trust Devon walks to experience the great outdoors, you’re at the right place.

 A birdwatcher’s dream, this 3-mile (4.8-mile) trip takes you to brackish marshlands at Man Sands, a haven for wildlife.
 National Trust rangers have allowed a natural process to flood the area to encourage ducks and waders.

 Look out for gadwall, snipe, teal and shoveller, and tufted ducks from the National Trust bird hide at Man Sands.
-In the reed beds, you’ll see Cetti’s and reed warblers, and you may spot grass snakes in the lagoon.
+You’ll see Cetti’s and reed warblers in the reed beds, and you may spot grass snakes in the lagoon.

 The organic farm at Woodhuish supports barn owls and greater horseshoe bats whose numbers have diminished, with Devon being one of their last strongholds.